-Article 9.19.
-Financial Services Dispute Settlement
+Article 9.19 Financial Services Dispute Settlement

 - 1. Chapter 29 (Dispute Settlement) applies, as modified by this Article, to the settlement of disputes arising under this Chapter. - 2.
-The Parties shall ensure for disputes arising under this Chapter that in addition to the requirements set out in Article 29.10 (Qualifications of Panellists Dispute Settlement): - (a) a majority of panellists shall have the necessary expertise relevant to the financial services under dispute, and such expertise may include the regulation of financial service suppliers; and - (b) the appointed panellist acting as chair shall, where possible, have prior experience as counsel or arbitrator in dispute settlement proceedings. - 3.
+The Parties shall ensure for disputes arising under this Chapter that in addition to the requirements set out in Article 29.10 (Qualifications of Panellists Dispute Settlement):

+- (a) a majority of panellists shall have the necessary expertise relevant to the financial services under dispute, and such expertise may include the regulation of financial service suppliers; and - (b) the appointed panellist acting as chair shall, where possible, have prior experience as counsel or arbitrator in dispute settlement proceedings. - 3.
 Further to paragraph 5 of Article 29.15 (Compensation and Suspension of Concessions or other Obligations Dispute Settlement), in considering what concessions or other obligations to suspend for the purposes of that Article, the complaining Party shall apply the following principles.
-In cases where the panel has found an inconsistency with the Agreement which affects: (23) - (23) For the avoidance of doubt, in cases where the Panel has found an inconsistency with the Agreement which affects only the financial services sector, the principles in paragraphs 5 and 6 of Article 29.15 (Compensation and Suspension of Concessions or other Obligations Dispute Settlement) shall apply. - (a) the financial services sector and any other sector, the complaining Party may suspend obligations in the financial services sector that have an effect that does not exceed a level equivalent to the level of nullification or impairment in the complaining Party's financial services sector; or - (b) notwithstanding paragraph 5(b) of Article 29.15 (Compensation and Suspension of Concessions or other Obligations -

-Dispute Settlement), only a sector other than the financial services sector, the complaining Party shall not suspend obligations in the financial services sector.
+In cases where the panel has found an inconsistency with the Agreement which affects:23 - (a) the financial services sector and any other sector, the complaining Party may suspend obligations in the financial services sector that have an effect that does not exceed a level equivalent to the level of nullification or impairment in the complaining Party's financial services sector; or - (b) notwithstanding paragraph 5(b) of Article 29.15 (Compensation and Suspension of Concessions or other Obligations Dispute Settlement), only a sector other than the financial services sector, the complaining Party shall not suspend obligations in the financial services sector.

-Article 9.20.
-Cooperation and Exchange of Views on Financial Services
+Article 9.20 Cooperation and Exchange of Views on Financial Services